Over the years, I’ve been asked about intuition and instinct. Which did I use during professional boxing matches? Or did I have both?

 Yes.
 Let’s apply the 80/20 Rule, which says 80 percent of results come from 20 percent of efforts.
 Make more mistakes.
 Get messier than others do.
 Test yourself against more experienced opponents.
 Push yourself to the brink of your abilities.

 This explains why speed is such a highly prized attribute not just in sports but in academic disciplines as well.
-If you can get to a place before your competitor or evade an attack directed at you, you have a significant advantage.
+You have a significant advantage if you can get to a place before your competitor or evade an attack directed at you.
 If you solve a problem faster than everyone, you are more valuable.

 But before that, speed is positioning.
 This attribute is overlooked because it’s a product of intuition.